-- Exhibit one framed 8x10 close-up photograph using the skills learned on page 62-63 (section: Bits and Pieces) of the project manual titled Controlling the Image.
+- Exhibit one framed 8x10 close-up photograph using the skills learned on page 58-61 (section: Bits and Pieces) of the project manual titled Next Level Photography.
 No photo editing is allowed in this class except cropping and red eye removal; OR - Exhibit one framed 8"x10" photo which demonstrate your understanding of a technique you learned from your Photography 2 project manual.
 No photo editing is allowed in this class except cropping and red eye removal.
 Be prepared to show the page in the manual of the technique you are demonstrating.